-- graduated from an accredited or approved OCAT Program - successfully completed your program's fieldwork requirements, and - passed a national examination
+- successfully completed your program's fieldwork requirements, and - passed a national examination

 Evidence of passing the NBCOT Certification Examination will meet the requirement of any state law.

 A felony conviction may also affect a student's ability to obtain licensure in the state of Ohio.
 For more information: http://otptat.ohio.gov